 I realized over the holidays that, while funk and soul may reign supreme over my musical tastes today, I don’t actually know that much about their history.
 After some minor searching online, I was surprised by how few results came back…at least compared to genres like rock or hip hop.
-Funk and soul seem to be overlooked and underappreciated, and if nothing else, I want to make sure I don’t commit the same crime.
+Funk and soul seem to be overlooked and underappreciated, and if nothing else, I want to make sure I don’t commit the same sin.

 My favorite documentary series right now is Hip Hop Evolution on Netflix.
 Given how young Hip Hop is, they’re able to personally interview most of the original innovators and track the progression (or evolution) of the genre over time.
 I want something like that for funk and soul music.
 The few clips of VH1-type specials I’ve been able to find rarely go in-depth into the evolution of the sound itself.
 Why did so-and-so artist decide to start using this-or-that sound in their production, who were they influenced by, how did the various pieces come together?
 That’s what I want to learn more about.